 - And remember you have given your preparation your best shot.

 - When you receive the test paper flick through it quickly.
-Double-check there aren’t any surprises in there.
+Skim the questions.

 - In a math test, it is a good idea to start with the question you are best at.
 This will boost your confidence.
 Attempt to alternate your questions from easy to difficult ensuring you leave your second favorite for the end of the test when you are tired.

-- In a reading comprehension test read the passage twice, once to get an overview, the second time to underline or highlight points that strike you as being important.
+- In a reading comprehension test, read the passage twice, once to get an overview and the second time to underline or highlight points that strike you as being important.